Notice of Pre-AIA or AIA Status

 Kater discloses blood draw systems, wherein Kater discloses a dual port adapter, wherein the dual port adapter comprises a first port and a second port [coupling 126 (dual port adapter) comprises adapter sleeve 138 (first port) and port 140 (second port) (Kater Fig. 1)]; a vent coupled to one of the first port and the second port [The coupling 126 also includes a plug 142 positioned within the shaft 136 intermediate the adapter sleeve 138 and the port 140.
 The plug 142 comprises a liquid flow control device such as, for example, a porous plug, for venting air trapped within the connector members 106, 114, tubing 122, shaft 136, and port 140 during the initial stages of the blood sampling operation (Kater Col 4:11-17, Fig. 1)]; and a removable end cap positionable on the other one of the first port and the second port [the port 140 is adapted for receiving a first blood storage device 130.
 A cap 144 is matably engageable with the port 140 to seal the port from inadvertent blood loss at times when the first blood storage device 130 is not connected to the coupling 126.
 In normal operation, however, the cap 144 will be removed from the port 140 and the first blood storage device 130 coupled thereto (Kater Col 4:27-34, Fig. 1)].

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the system of Devgon in view of Bullington and Breindel to employ a removable end cap positionable on the other one of the first port and the second port, so as to prevent leakage prior to coupling a blood collection device to the other one of the first port and the second port [Kater Col 4:27-34].
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the system of Devgon in view of Bullington to employ further comprising a removable end cap positionable on the other one of the first port and the second port, so as to prevent leakage prior to coupling a blood collection device to the other one of the first port and the second port [Kater Col 4:27-34].

 Response to Arguments

 Applicant’s arguments, see Applicant’s Remarks p.
-9-13, with respect to the rejection(s) of claim(s) 1 and those dependent therefrom under § 103 have been fully considered and are persuasive.
+8-12, filed 17 April 2026, with respect to the rejection(s) of claim(s) 1, 14, 23, and those dependent therefrom under § 103 have been fully considered and are persuasive.
 Therefore, the rejection has been withdrawn.
-However, upon further consideration, a new ground(s) of rejection is made in view of Devgon (US-20200100716-A1, previously presented) in view of Bullington (US-20190175087-A1, previously presented) and Hayakawa (US-20150045771-A1).
+However, upon further consideration, a new ground(s) of rejection is made in view of Devgon (US-20200100716-A1, previously presented) in view of Bullington (US-20180353117-A1) [not the same as the previously cited Bullington ‘087] and Hayakawa (US-20150045771-A1, previously presented) with respect to claim 1, and in view of Devgon (US-20200100716-A1, previously presented) in view of Bullington (US-20180353117-A1) [not the same as the previously cited Bullington ‘087] with respect to claims 14 and 23.

 Conclusion